ahnarao/stripe-store/README.md

 # Features

 This site is built using React and uses the [Payment Intents API](https://stripe.com/docs/payments/payment-intents) to collect credit card information.
-The fullfillment.log file captures all attempts as well as orders to fulfill.
+The fullfillment.log file captures all orders to fulfill.
+Note that it does refresh each time you restart the server (in order to allow you to test with a clean log file).

 # How to run locally